FreshPineapple-jpg/Climate360/brainstorming.md

 ===

 ## New App Ideas - List
--NBA API
-    shows current stats and players, but the api doesn't have images -food api to show recipes by searching food
+*NBA API shows current stats and players, but the api doesn't have images *food api to show recipes by searching food
--pokemon API showing differnet types of pokemon
+*pokemon API showing differnet types of pokemon
--dog and cat Api to show different breeds of pets
+*dog and cat Api to show different breeds of pets
--car api showing cars and their stats
+*car api showing cars and their stats
--creating chatbot using a text genrating api
+*creating chatbot using a text genrating api

 ### App Evaluation